-Pre-Start and Start-Up
+Fig. 70 - Belt Drive Motor Mounting Pre-Start and Start-Up

 This completes the mechanical installation of the unit.
-Refer to the unit's Service and Maintenance manual for detailed Pre-Start and Start-Up instructions.
+Refer to the unit's Service Manual for detailed Pre-Start and Start-Up instructions.
+Download the latest versions from HVAC Partners (www.hvacpartners.com).

-royectos .com